chainwayxyz/citrea-docs/essentials/transaction-finality.md

 ### Finalized

 A batch window of Citrea becomes finalized when the sequencer ***inscribes*** a commitment to Bitcoin and that inscription reaches the required confirmation depth.
-These commitments are called **Sequencer Commitments** and contains the following info:
+These commitments are called **Sequencer Commitments** and contain the following info:

 * a Merkle root over the soft-confirmation hashes
 * the batch window’s start and end heights on Citrea&#x20;

 Once a sequencer commitment is finalized on Bitcoin, the ordering of blocks in that window is pinned and the exact set of soft-confirmed blocks that will be proven next is canonical.
-Therefore, the sequencer commitments provide a great degree of finalization as the order of transactions are blocks are now certain.
+Therefore, the sequencer commitments provide a great degree of finalization as the order of transactions and blocks are now certain.
 The finalization here does not prove the execution itself.
 Yet, it defines the canonical sequence to be proved next.

-Sequencer commitments are also used in the **Batch Proof Circuits** to make sure proofs are generated for the canonical batch used in sequencer commitments, too. **Light Client Proofs** that are used in BitVM based [Clementine](https://docs.citrea.xyz/essentials/clementine-trust-minimized-bitcoin-bridge) bridge benefits from the sequencer commitments indirectly, too.&#x20;
+Sequencer commitments are also used in the **Batch Proof Circuits** to make sure proofs are generated for the canonical batch used in sequencer commitments, too. **Light Client Proofs** that are used in BitVM based [Clementine](https://docs.citrea.xyz/essentials/clementine-trust-minimized-bitcoin-bridge) bridge benefit from the sequencer commitments indirectly, too.&#x20;

 <details>